-3.3.2 Changing Grades
+3.3.2 Changing Grades (last updated 02/25/22)

 Senate Regulation 780 states "All grades except Incomplete are final when filed by the instructor of record in an end-of-term course report.
 However, the correction of a clerical or procedural error may be authorized as the Division directs.
 No change of grade may be made on the basis of reassessment of the quality of a student's work.
 No term grade except Incomplete may be revised by re-examination."
-Examples of a clerical or procedural error are numerical miscalculations, misreading, etc. In most cases, the distinction between an error and a "reassessment of quality" is straightforward.
+Examples of a clerical or procedural error are numerical miscalculations by the instructor of record, misreading by the instructor of record, etc. In most cases, the distinction between an error and a "reassessment of quality" is straightforward.
 Occasional cases falling in a gray area have created misunderstandings.
 Clearly, any review of a student's work is a reassessment.
 It is not reassessment per se that is prohibited, but rather reassessment of quality.
-This does not prohibit, for example, reassessment that discovers an unread page of an examination or even a mis-graded question of fact.
-It does prohibit a reassessment by altered or adjusted standards not reaching every student.
+This does not prohibit, for example, reassessment by the instructor of record that discovers an unread page of an examination or even a mis-graded question of fact.
+It does prohibit a reassessment by altered or adjusted standards.
 The rationale for this regulation is to protect the instructor and other students in a course from arguments over the academic standards of evaluation.
 Such standards are the sole responsibility of the instructor in charge of the course.